Categories: Local

 On Tuesday, the only Opposition MP to speak on the Bill was leader Philip J. Pierre.
 Thereafter, the six Opposition MPs walked out of the House.

 Present for the scheduled Senate sitting on Thursday were government senators Mary Isaac, Hermangild Francis, Fortuna Belrose and Francisco Jn.
 Pierre.
-Phera Polius — the United Workers Party’s candidate for Dennery North— was scheduled to be sworn in as senator and was also present.
+Phera Polius — the United Workers Party’s candidate for Dennery North— was scheduled to be sworn in as a senator and was also present.

 Opposition senator Guibion Ferdinand was absent, as well as Lisa Jawahir and Terrence St. Clair— who were both supposed to be sworn in.
 Independent senators Adrian Augier and Mauricia Thomas-Francis were also absent.